What's Lurking In Your Home's Gutters?Tue Oct 25, 2016

-On one of our early fall weekends, I decided it was an opportune time to check out a garage gutter.
-It hadn’t drained well when Virginia was clipped by Hurricane Matthew's massive rains.
-Being the brave and careful DIYer in our home, I brushed up on ladder safety tips and ventured up with my husband spotting me below (during halftime of course).
+Before Hurricane Florence made landfall, I decided it was a critical time to check out a garage gutter on our home.
+I noticed it wasn’t draining well after a heavy rainfall.
+Being the brave and careful DIYer in our home, I brushed up on ladder safety tips and ventured up to check it out.

-Wilson!
-Two tennis balls and a super- sized bouncy ball later, my gutter was back in business.
+Two tennis balls and a super-sized bouncy ball later, my gutter was back in business.
 While the tennis balls were easily removed from the gutter pipe, the giant bouncy ball was actually lodged in the downspout creating massive clog.
-We had to disconnect the downspout to finally free it.
-Thankfully, or maybe not, my son is much more interested in girls than bouncy balls these days.
+I had to disconnect the downspout to finally free it.
+Thankfully, or maybe not, my teenage son is much more interested in girls than bouncy balls these days.

 The gutter system must do the mighty work of running massive amounts of water AWAY from the house.
 Fall is the perfect time to get them right!

 Travis, our NNINS home expert, says gutters are the #1 most neglected and problematic issue he sees in external home inspections.
 Critical during hurricane season but simple to fix.
 Just follow these three easy steps to ensure your gutters are ready and waiting for any watery assault.

 1. Ensure your gutter has all the necessary components to work

 If you’re missing any parts of your gutter system, a professional can repair it and also ensure your gutters are at a slight angle towards the downspout.
 Many DIYers make the mistake of hanging the gutters level allowing water to sit.
 Growth of moss or lichen in gutter pipes can indicate they’re not properly pitched.And that remaining water will also cause the gutter to sag over time making it even more ineffective.